Nicolas Wentzensen, M.D., Ph.D.

 Rockville, MD 20850

-I am leading a research program focused on the molecular etiology and prevention of cervical and other human papillomavirus (HPV)-related cancers, and ovarian and endometrial cancers.
-I also have special expertise in the p16/Rb pathway, human papillomavirus biology, gene methylation, and molecular profiling of cancers.
-A strong focus of my work is on moving etiologic discoveries into clinical or public health practice.
-Several of my studies have the potential to directly affect public health decisions and clinical practice.
+I am leading a research program focused on clinical epidemiology of gynecological cancers that builds on understanding of etiology and natural history of cancers to address important clinical and public health problems.
+My research includes a spectrum of epidemiological approaches, including descriptive epidemiology and etiologic studies to the extent that they address important translational questions, as well as natural history studies, systematic reviews, biomarker discovery and validation, and risk estimation.
+I have special expertise in human papillomavirus biology, the p16/Rb pathway, gene methylation, and molecular profiling of cancers.
+I have a strong interest in methods development, particularly for absolute risk assessment and for assay evaluation.
+A focus of my work is on moving etiologic discoveries into clinical applications.
+Several of my studies directly affect public health decisions and clinical practice.

-I am currently working on several established DCEG studies, and have initiated new field efforts to analyze the etiology of cervical precancers and to improve colposcopy-biopsy protocols.
 In the Study to Understand Cervical Cancer Early Endpoints and Determinants, my goal is to comprehensively assess biomarkers of risk for progressive cervical neoplasia, and thus develop a new set of biomarkers that can distinguish those at highest risk of cervical cancer from those with benign infection.
 In the Biopsy Study to Improve Detection of Cervical Precancer, my goals are to study cervical disease on the lesion level, to optimize criteria for biopsy placement, and to analyze the incremental benefit of taking multiple biopsies.
+In the IRIS Cohort in Kaiser Permanente Northern California, I study important etiologic questions related to HPV carcinogenesis and I conduct large comparative evaluations of biomarkers and risk assessment among 80,000 women enrolled in an organized screening program representing 1.5 Million women.
+In STRIDES, I am evaluating natural history and risk prediction in a diverse population in Mississippi.
 In the Cervical Cancer Screening Among HIV-Infected Women in India and the Anal Precancer and Cancer in HIV-Positive Men (Anal Cancer Screening Study), I am focusing on evaluation of biomarkers and colposcopy/anoscopy to improve detection of HPV-related diseases in HIV-infected populations.

 My main focus on endometrial cancer research is to characterize cancer precursors and to develop early detection biomarkers.
-In a study to evaluate biomarkers in samples collected using endometrial brushings and intravaginal tampons, my colleagues and I identified several candidate markers that showed good performance to identify women with endometrial cancer.
-I am now conducting a large prospective study to evaluate methylation and mutation markers to identify endometrial cancers and cancer precursors.
+In a study to evaluate biomarkers in samples collected using endometrial brushings and intravaginal tampons, we identified several candidate markers that showed good performance to identify women with endometrial cancer.
+I am now conducting a large prospective study to conduct risk prediction studies and evaluate biomarkers for endometrial cancers and cancer precursors.

-Dr. Wentzensen received an M.D. from the University of Heidelberg in 2000.
-He trained in general surgery and conducted research in surgical oncology in the Department of Surgery, University of Heidelberg from 2000-2002.
-From 2002-2007, Dr. Wentzensen earned his Ph.D.
-(Habilitation) in Applied Tumor Biology at the Institute of Pathology, University of Heidelberg.
-During this time, he conducted research in molecular biology, molecular pathology, and molecular epidemiology of cervical cancer.
+Dr. Wentzensen received an M.D. in 2000 and a Ph.D. in Applied Tumor Biology in 2007, both from the University of Heidelberg.
+He conducted research in molecular biology, molecular pathology, and molecular epidemiology at the Department of Surgery and at the Institute of Pathology, University of Heidelberg.
 He built a research group focusing on cervical cancer biomarker discovery and validation and established a diagnostic laboratory for cervical cancer screening.
-From 2005-2007, he earned a Master of Epidemiology at the University of Mainz.
+In 2009 he earned a Master of Science in Epidemiology from the University of Mainz.
 Dr. Wentzensen joined DCEG as a visiting fellow in 2007, became a tenure-track investigator in 2009, and was awarded scientific tenure by the NIH and appointed senior investigator in 2013.
+In 2015 he joined the Clinical Genetics Branch as Deputy Chief and head of the newly formed Clinical Epidemiology Unit (CEU) within CGB.

 Wentzensen N, Fetterman B, Castle PE, Schiffman M, Wood SN, Stiemerling E, Tokugawa D, Bodelon C, Poitras N, Lorey T, Kinney W. p16/Ki-67 Dual Stain Cytology for Detection of Cervical Precancer in HPV-Positive Women.
 J Natl Cancer Inst.
 2015;107(12):djv257.